 Virginia Sports Betting

 Sports betting is now live in Virginia.
 It launches with fully online sports betting, meaning bettors can do everything from home — no casino visits needed to place a wager.
-Here's everything you need to know about Virginia sports betting.
+Here's everything you need to know about legal Virginia betting.

 |Is online sports betting legal in Virginia?||Yes|